CZX123/hc-garden/README.md

 ## Bugs

 ### High Priority
-- Map bottom padding sometimes does not update when collapsing the bottom sheet
+- ~~Map bottom padding sometimes does not update when collapsing the bottom sheet~~ ✔️

 ### Medium Priority
-- Images in EntityListPage sometimes flicker when opening entity's DetailsPage
+- ~~Images in EntityListPage sometimes flicker when opening entity's DetailsPage~~ ✔️

 ## Future Improvements

 ### Possible
 - ~~Images should not use a new cache, but somehow utilise ImageCache instead.
 Make use of ImageProvider to place images directly in ImageCache.~~ ✔️
 - ExpandPageRouteTransition can be simplified greatly, and also figure out how to properly use Heroes to animate the Entity thumbnail to the DetailsPage.
-(Update: finally found out why heroes do not work: https://github.com/flutter/flutter/issues/25261, heroes now work!)
+(Update: Custom Navigator also requires custom HeroController: https://github.com/flutter/flutter/issues/25261)

 ### Possible but very hard
 - Tablet support